twitter-dart/twitter-cards/STYLEGUIDE.md

 ### 1.1.3.
 Imports

 - Never include unused or duplicated imports.
-- You must always use relative imports for imports within the `twitter_card` (internal imports must be relative).
+- You must always use relative imports for imports within the `twitter_cards` (internal imports must be relative).
 - Omit `./` for relative imports from the same directory.
 - Avoid importing groups of APIs internally.